marcelpetersen/mobil/_drafts/wunder-mobility-in-2019-a-retrospect.md

 hidden: false

 ---
 As 2019 draws to a close, we have much to reflect upon.
-This may very well have been our busiest year yet: marked by growth, expansion, and experimentation, but also happiness, excitement and new partnerships, 2019 was a fast-paced rollercoaster ride with many more ups than downs.
+This was our busiest year yet: marked by growth, expansion, and experimentation, but also happiness, excitement and new partnerships, 2019 was a fast-paced rollercoaster ride with far more ups than downs.

 We’ve collected some of the biggest highlights of 2019 below.